César Alierta: Main highlights of his presidency at Telefónica

 In June 2010, the President of Telefónica was rated as the best chief executive officer (CEO) of Spain by Thomson Extel Survey 2010.

-On September 17, 2010, the City Council awarded a César Alierta Zaragoza with the Gold Medal of the city.
-The medal will be awarded on October 9 to mark the start of the "Fiestas del Pilar".
+On 17 September 2010, the City Council of Zaragoza awarded César Alierta the Gold Medal of the city.
+The medal was awarded on 9 October to mark the start of the "Fiestas del Pilar".

 On 28 September 2010, he joined the Board of the company resulting from the merger between Iberia and British Airways, International Airlines Consolidate Group (IAG).
 He became, as well, Chairman of the Remuneration Committee and member of the Nomination Committee.

-In June 2012 the German Chamber of Commerce for Spain awarded César Alierta with the Hispanic-German Prize to Business Excellence, for having succeeded in placing the company among the world's telecommunication industry leaders, with a very prominent presence in Germany through O2, a subsidiary of Telefonica.
+In June 2012 the German Chamber of Commerce for Spain awarded César Alierta the Hispanic-German Prize to Business Excellence, for having succeeded in placing the company among the world's telecommunication industry leaders, with a very prominent presence in Germany through O2, a subsidiary of Telefonica.

-In September 2012, Alierta was awarded the Heraldo Price 2012.
+In September 2012, Alierta was awarded the Heraldo Prize 2012.

 In November 2012, César Alierta was awarded the Excellence of Business Management by the IX Aragon's Business Forum.

 In January 2013, Alierta was included among the twelve most prominent Spaniards in 2012 by the Spanish magazine "Tiempo".

 Alierta's vision on Communications

-Declarations to the press had been very controversial in Spain, as he suggests charging content providers, application developers and even search engines.
+Declarations to the press had been very controversial in Spain, as Alierta suggested charging content providers, application developers and even search engines.
 Textual declarations include: "we do everything and they (developers, content providers, search engines...) only have the algorithms", "we've opened an opportunity for clever people to generate applications using our communication channels... and we are lucky to own millions of customers that can use them.
 We will charge for that", "Cloud computing means that the intelligence is in the net.
 And the net is ours".